 In this post, we are providing ways to solve the Ntc ADSL problems including speed, which you can do yourself at your home.

 As the same copper wire provides you telephone and internet, you always need to put the ADSL splitter to separate the two.
 One will connect to the telephone set and another one to the ADSL modem.
-In case of multiple extension for your telephone line, you need to first connect the filter to the mainline from outside and separate the phone, ADSL line.
+In case of multiple extensions for your telephone line, you need to first connect the filter to the mainline from outside and separate the phone, ADSL line.

 In order to have a lower loss in the ADSL link, it is necessary to avoid multiple connections/joints.
 If you have found such connections, please try to make a single wire or line.
 Even if the connections are there, make it lesser, until one is ok.
 Make sure the connection is not left open, otherwise the loss will be higher, due to exposure.
 Please cover the joint with black tapes to avoid losses.

 The ADSL line may interfere with the radio equipment in your home.
 Try to put such devices like the Microwave oven and other electronic/ electrical equipment in some distance to the ADSL line or modem.
-This also can have some positive impact on the ADSL speed.
+This also can have a positive impact on the ADSL speed.

 Do make sure the connection from the Splitter is not that long.
-If there are problems in your ADSL link, do make it to a short distance.
+If there are problems with your ADSL link, do make it to a short distance.
 Also if it is a very thin cable, try to replace it with a cat 5 wire, that is available in the market.

 As sometimes the problem in your ADSL could be due to the date expiry, you can check the ADSL volume and expiry date.
 There you can check your balance and the date for your ADSL.
 If the problem is due to the expiry or balance, you need to recharge your ADSL.
-You can also do the ADSL bill payment from the recharge card or any digital wallet or online payments.
+You can also do the ADSL bill payment from the recharge card or any digital wallet or online payment.

-If you have WiFi with ADSL connection and shared, it is possible that multiple devices are connected to the link and your speed is slow.
+If you have WiFi with an ADSL connection and shared, it is possible that multiple devices are connected to the link and your speed is slow.
 What we say is try to avoid sharing the ADSL link.
-To avoid multiple device connections, you can check the no of devices connected in your phone through the Fing app.
-If yes, then change your phone password, make it a strong with WPA 2 security.
+To avoid multiple device connections, you can check the no of devices connected to your phone through the Fing app.
+If yes, then change your phone password, make it strong with WPA 2 security.

 It may be possible that your modem is not performing well.
 You can check its performance in another ADSL link at the NTC office or your friend’s place.
 For this, you need to configure the ADSL modem for your login.
-If you have found some issue with your old modem, try replacing but make sure if it is only due to the modem.
+If you have found some issue with your old modem, try replacing it but make sure if it is only due to the modem.